 - Training, communication, and public awareness

 - Adaptation and impact assessments

 The emerging response to sustainability – and especially the climate change challenge – is creating whole new industries, new jobs, and new types of responsibilities within existing jobs.

 What opportunities are there for job growth?

-With significant planned federal investment, and with an increase in businesses trying to actively reduce their carbon footprint, there’s opportunities for job creation, and for environmental professionals to branch out into new and expanding areas of employment.
+With the significant planned federal investment, and with an increase in businesses trying to actively reduce their carbon footprint, there are opportunities for job creation, and for environmental professionals to branch out into new and expanding areas of employment.

 Some key environmental jobs: Environmental Engineer, Public Outreach and Engagement Manager, Policy Analyst, GHG Auditor, Air Quality Advisor, Energy Policy Analyst, Energy Efficiency Program Manager, Environmental Economist…and the list goes on.